DEEMD: Drug Efficacy Estimation against SARS-CoV-2 based on cell Morphology with Deep multiple instance learning: Introduction

-This paper is structured as follows: In Section~\ref{sec:background} we review the literature on drug repurposing, high-throughput cell imaging, and computational multiple instance learning framework.
+{The rest of the} paper is structured as follows: In Section~\ref{sec:background} we review the literature on drug repurposing, high-throughput cell imaging, and computational multiple instance learning framework.
 In Section~\ref{sec:method} we present DEEMD and its components and discuss them in detail.
 In Section~\ref{section:experimental} we describe the RxRx19a dataset and DEEMD implementation details.
 In Section~\ref{sec:res} we discuss our findings along with DEEMD's limitations.
 Finally, in Section~\ref{sec:conclusion} we conclude the paper.